 AI, consumer rights, and privacy concerns

 Today’s consumers are becoming more concerned about how their data is used—especially when the mainstream news coverage is sprinkled with high-profile data privacy cases.
-According to Salesforce data, most consumers feel like they’ve lost control of how their personal information is used, and they want more transparency about how companies process data.
+According to Salesforce data, feel like they’ve lost control of how their personal information is used, and they want more transparency about how companies process data.

 - Transparency: Keeping consumers informed about how their data is processed, stored, and potentially shared means presenting information in a way that is accessible to the average user.